|

 while being more general than popular models of endogenous growth.

-Part II: Business Cycles and Unemployment
+A Unified Theory of Growth, Cycles and Unemployment; Part II: Business Cycles and Unemployment

 The growth framework presented in part I of this paper is extended to include labour market frictions, resulting in a model that has interesting cyclical properties, including the following: